she11fish/Joke_Generator_Website/Facebook_Phishing_Website/README.md

 # Setup
 1. Download facebook_phishing_website.py and retrieve_info.py
+2. pip install -r requirements.txt
-2. Create a data.txt file in the same directory as the facebook_phishing_website.py
+3. Create a data.txt file in the same directory as the facebook_phishing_website.py
-3. Make sure to have templates directory in the same directory as the facebook_phishing_website.py
+4. Make sure to have the templates folder in the same directory as the facebook_phishing_website.py

 # How to use it
 1. Run the facebook_phishing_website.py